quewon/studio/README.md

 ## Keyboard shortcuts

-- **Delete**: You can delete the currently selected event/clip/track by hitting delete.
+- **Backspace**: You can delete the currently selected event/clip/track by hitting backspace.
 The program will prompt you about whether or not you're sure.
 (There's also a delete button at the bottom of every inspector menu.
 However, those buttons won't ask you for a confirmation.)
 Make sure to only delete something if you're sure, because you cannot undo it.

 ## Exporting